mahesh-cuber24/BioSense-ESP32/README.md

 - SpO₂ algorithm uses AC/DC ratio from IR & Red channels.
 - SH1106 SPI driver is used via U8g2.
 - Ensure proper finger placement on MAX30102 for accurate HR/SpO₂.

+## 🧾 Conclusion
+This project successfully integrates multiple biomedical and environmental sensors—MLX90614 (temperature), MAX30102 (heart rate and SpO₂), DHT22 (humidity and temperature), and a GSR sensor—with an ESP32 microcontroller and an SH1106 OLED display to create a compact, real-time health and wellness monitoring system.
+The device not only captures and displays vital physiological parameters locally but also uploads them to the ThingSpeak cloud for remote monitoring and long-term trend analysis.

+By combining sensor fusion, wireless data transmission, and edge display, this prototype demonstrates how embedded IoT systems can support real-time health diagnostics.
+The modular design and open-source architecture make it highly customizable for future applications, including remote patient care, fitness tracking, and stress detection.

+This project stands as a foundation for scalable, low-cost, IoT-enabled biomedical monitoring solutions and offers great potential for academic research, healthcare innovation, and embedded system learning.

+## 📌 Acknowledgement
+I would like to express my heartfelt gratitude to the ELCIA Committee, the International Institute of Information Technology Bangalore (IIITB), and Mr. Kunal Ghosh for granting us the invaluable opportunity to participate in this hackathon.

+Their unwavering support and guidance have played a pivotal role in shaping our project.
+Their dedication to nurturing innovation and creativity is truly inspiring.
+We are sincerely grateful for the platform they have provided, which has enabled us to explore new ideas, refine our skills, and contribute to a meaningful initiative.

+Thank you for this remarkable opportunity.

 ---